Differential operators admitting various rates of spectral projection growth: Introduction

 We follow \cite[Sec.\ 3.3]{Davies-2007} in distinguishing between collections of vectors $\{f_j\}_{j=0}^\infty$ in a Hilbert space $\mathcal{H}$ which are complete, minimal complete, or bases.
-A set is complete if the closure of its linear span is all of $\mathcal{H}$; a minimal complete set is minimal with respect to this property; and a basis is one where each $f \in \mathcal{H}$ admits a unique sequence of scalars $\{\alpha_j\}_{j=0}^\infty$ with
+A set is complete if the closure of its linear span is all of $\mathcal{H}$; a minimal complete set is a complete set which is no longer complete if any one of the vectors is removed; and a basis is one where each $f \in \mathcal{H}$ admits a unique sequence of scalars $\{\alpha_j\}_{j=0}^\infty$ with

 In constrast with the case where $T$ is normal, the spectral projections of a non-normal operator $T$ are not, in general, orthogonal.
 We study simple differential operators on the real line which admit minimal complete systems of eigenvectors $\{u_k\}_{k=0}^\infty$ which are not bases.
-This is implied by any result showing that the norms of the spectral projections are unbounded; see e.g.\ \cite[Lem.\ 3.3.3]{Davies-2007}.
+If an operator has a family of spectral projections with norms going to infinity, its eigenvectors cannot form a basis; see for instance \cite[Lem.\ 3.3.3]{Davies-2007}.
 For more detailed information, we consider the question of asymptotics for the norms of spectral projections.
 Our operators act on the Hilbert space of functions $L^2(\R)$, with norm

 Rapid growth of norms of spectral projections for non-self-adjoint differential operators is well-known.
 In \cite[Thm.\ 6, 10]{Davies-2000}, Davies shows growth more rapid than any power of $k$ for the norms of spectral projections $\{P_k\}_{k=0}^\infty$ for the operators